levkk/rwf/docs/docs/controllers/sessions.md

 ## Renew sessions

 Sessions are automatically renewed on each request.
-Expired sessions are renewed as well, unless session [authentication](../authentication) is enabled.
+This allows your active users to remain "logged in", while inactive ones would be redirected to a login page if session [authentication](../authentication) is enabled.

+Expired sessions are not renewed, so a user holding an expired session will need to use an authentication controller to get a new valid session.